Ever wondered why horseshoes are used? Curious why some horses go barefoot? We explain horseshoes from the ground up.

 Many people will cite wild horses and their bare feet in their argument against shoes.
 However, wild horses don’t work in the same way domesticated horses do.

 It’s best to listen to the recommendation of your farrier.
-Whether your horse has low heels, is prone to hoof cracks, or you need to prevent his hooves from wearing down too quickly, shoes can be a simple way to help your horse live his best life.
+Whether your horse has low heels, is prone to hoof cracks, or needs protection to prevent his hooves from wearing down too quickly, shoes can be a simple way to help your horse live his best life.

 Q: Do horses feel pain in their hooves?